Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Conclusion

 \section{Conclusion}

-In this work, we propose a novel training approach, named English-Pivoted CoT Training, to effectively transfer the reasoning capabilities of large language models to low-resource languages.
-Through training to explicitly aligning reasoning processes across languages by forcing CoT traces to be in the dominant language, our approach achieves significant performance gains (up to 28.33\%) over existing multilingual reasoning techniques, and is generalizable to other resource regimes (medium and high-resource languages).
-Furthermore, our analysis provide insights into multilingual LLM behavior, particularly the benefit of separating language understanding from reasoning.
+In this work, we propose a novel approach named English-Pivoted CoT Training to effectively transfer the reasoning capabilities of LLMs to low-resource languages.
+Through training to explicitly aligning reasoning processes across languages by forcing CoT traces to be in the dominant language, our approach achieves significant performance gains (up to 28.33\%) over existing techniques, and is generalizable to other resource regimes (medium and high-resource languages).
+Furthermore, our analysis provides insights into multilingual LLM behavior, particularly the benefit of separating language understanding from reasoning.
 By contributing the first-ever Irish mathematical reasoning benchmark (LC2024), we also aim to support future research in multilingual reasoning.
-Future directions include exploring the generalizability of our approach to other low-resource languages and tasks beyond mathematics, as well as investigating strategies for further improving cross-lingual reasoning capabilities.
+Future work can be interested in extending to other low-resource languages and tasks, and developing strategies to further enhance cross-lingual reasoning.

-\begin{ack} This research work has emanated from research conducted with financial support from Science Foundation Ireland under Grant 12/RC/2289-P2 and 18/CRT/6223. \end{ack}